ScotGovAnalysis/objr/README.md

 <!-- badges: end -->

-objectiveR is an R package wrapper for the [Objective Connect API](https://secure.objectiveconnect.co.uk/publicapi/1/swagger-ui/index.html?configUrl=/publicapi/1/v3/api-docs/swagger-config#/).
+objectiveR aims to provide a convenient method of interacting with [Objective Connect](https://secure.objectiveconnect.co.uk) using R, making use of the [Objective Connect API](https://secure.objectiveconnect.co.uk/publicapi/1/swagger-ui/index.html).

 ## Installation